TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 1/Daniel 1.12.md

 ---

-Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.
+Test your servants, I beg you, ten days; and let them give us vegetables to eat, and water to drink.